ffouquet42/piscine_cpp/README.md

 ## Description

-These projects consist of a series of exercises to discover the cpp
+These projects consist of a series of exercises to discover the CPP.

 ## Overview